-Despite some $2 billion in funding, the ministry of sustainable government has only been able to bring down emissions to 98% of what it was 5 years ago.
-That is to say, there has been a 2% reduction.
+Despite some $2 billion in funding, the ministry of sustainable government has only been able to bring down emissions to 98% of what they were 5 years ago.
+That is to say, there has been a 2% reduction in emissions.

 This 2% represents roughly 1.8 million tons of CO2.
-The Port-Daniel cement manufacturing plant in Gaspésie emits this many tons alone.
+To put that in perspective, the Port-Daniel cement manufacturing plant in Gaspésie emits this many tons alone.

 The Legault administration has already admitted that by 2020 we will not have reached our goal to bring emissions below 20% of those of 1990.
 Furthermore, the administration has not aspired to reduce emissions to the EU’s conservative promise of 40% by 2030.